What to Do If You Blow the Whistle at Work

-What do I need to do before Filing a Whistleblower Claims?
+What Should I Do Before Filing a Whistleblower Claim?

 To bring a whistleblower claim, one must first engage in “protected activity,” which is usually an effort to direct attention to potential fraud or other illegal activity.
 If our employer takes an adverse action against you because you have engaged in protected activity, you may have the right to redress

 How to Determine If You’ve Been Retaliated Against